-Blue and purple Connectors allow for the construction of 3D shapes.
+Blue and Gray Connectors allow for the construction of 3D shapes.
 Connecting the two, however, can be tricky.
 Hold one Connector in each hand so that the long, open slots face each other, then turn one Connector a quarter turn and slide the two Connectors together until you feel a firm click.
 Now you are ready to construct 3D models!

 Did you know that a Gold Splicer is half the size of a black Chain Link?
 Some of our very best builders have called to say, when building a chain according to K'NEX instructions, their chain is too long.
 This is possible since the chain links have the ability to stretch.
 So when connecting links that are a tad too long for the model, remember that you can substitute a gold Splicer for a Chain Link to fix the difference.